dadagust/kudos-testing/docs/permissions-maintenance.md

 ### When you **do** need to touch the matrix

-If you introduce a brand-new permission (for example a new admin panel section with its own content type), you must update `ROLE_PERMISSION_MATRIX` so migration 0005 knows to create the underlying `auth.Permission` objects.
+If you introduce a brand-new permission (for example a new admin panel section with its own content type), you must update `ROLE_PERMISSION_MATRIX` in the relevant migration so it knows to create the underlying `auth.Permission` objects.
 Otherwise the follow-up migration will fail to find the permission codename to attach.

 Updating the matrix keeps the declarative baseline in sync with reality while allowing incremental adjustments through additional migrations.